Quick Summary

 Many big corporations helped transform Operation Flood into the White Revolution.
 AMUL – Anand Milk Union Limited, a cooperative based in Gujarat, was the main force behind the success of the Operation Flood Programme.

 The White Revolution in India had a profound impact on the rural economy.
 It provided a stable source of income for millions of dairy farmers, many of whom were small-scale producers.
-The establishment of dairy cooperatives ensured fair prices for milk, eliminating the exploitation by middlemen.
+The establishment of dairy cooperatives ensured fair milk prices, eliminating the exploitation by middlemen.
 This revolution uplifted the socio-economic status of rural communities and reduced poverty.

 The White Revolution introduced modern dairy farming techniques and infrastructure, improving milk quality and productivity.
 Innovations such as artificial insemination, cross-breeding, and veterinary care enhanced the health and yield of dairy cattle.
 The establishment of milk processing plants ensured the production of high-quality milk and milk products.